 - The favicon should be the simplest version of your logo.
 Make it hi-res and anywhere between 32x32px and 16x16px.
-By doing so, you ensure that your website will be market with a clear logo that can be seen immediately upon entry.
+By doing so, you ensure that your website will be marked with a clear logo that can be seen immediately upon entry.
 It should be a small icon that people can recognise the moment they see it.

 What about the header then?
 For the best possible effect, we would advise you to place your logo on the left-hand side, next to the top navigation bar.
 Make the navigation bar steady and permanent.

 A lot of websites have their navigation bar disappear upon scrolling, to make space for more content.
-This is wrong – your logo should be ever present.
+This is wrong – your logo should be ever-present.